sethbassett/cadastral_crawler/README.md

   3. Companies incorporate under state governments, so for a truly exhaustive search, data from the other 49 states also needs munged into a common format.
   4. Parcel data is also notoriously bad, and the same companies are frequently registered under 'close but not exact' names, e.g. Northeast Development, LLC vs NE Development LLC.

-# How the application works

-This application takes a **rhizomatic** approach to the question of parcel ownership by exploiting the owner's recorded physical address.
-It builds links horizontal links between between parcel ownership using the owner address data using nothing but the parcel data itself.

-The process works like this:

-  1. Search parcels owned by a particular land owner by name.
-  2. name and return all owner addresses registered.
-  2. For each parcel